phuongdtrn/Phuong_Portfolio/README.md

 ![demo_dashboard.gif](https://raw.githubusercontent.com/xinbo-w/Dynamic-AB-Testing-for-Banner-Optimization/main/demo_dashboard.gif)

-In this example, as customers enter the website, there are two banner candidates, sneakers and clothes banner.
-With the traditional approach of A/B testing, the clothes banner is the winner at one point of time, which will be shown to customers at all time.
-As time progresses, there is a decline in profit associated with the clothes banner due to various reasons, as shown in the dash line of the left graph.
+As customers enter the website, there are two banner candidates, sneakers and clothes banner.
+With the traditional approach of A/B testing, the clothes banner is the original winner, which is shown to customers at all time.
+However, as time progresses, there is a decline in profit associated with the clothes banner due to various reasons, as shown in the dash line of the left graph. <br>
-Our dynamic solution is able to detect the change in profit because it allocates a small proportion of impressions to the losing banner.
-Therefore, it can allocate more impressions to the other banner (sneakers) and switch the winner banner accordingly.
+Our dynamic solution is able to detect the change in profit because it always allocates a small proportion of impressions to the losing banner.
+Therefore, as the profit of the clothes banner decreases, it can allocate more impressions to the sneakers banner and switch the winner accordingly.

 ---
 ### [Predict Ability to Repay Loan](https://github.com/phuongdtrn/Home-Credit-Default-Risk-Prediction)